gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 ## PARAMETERS

 ### -DiscoveryInfoTypes
-Note: This parameter is supported only with the preview version of the Azure Information Protection unified labeling client.
+Note: This parameter is supported only with the Azure Information Protection unified labeling client.

 Specify the sensitive information types to be discovered when you use the *WhatIf* parameter.